xxxAdam69xxx/portablecdm/Rapporter/Group Reflection.md

 **The design of your application (choice of APIs, architecture patterns etc)**

-Now: After reading some litterature we know some more about the scenario and what is expected.
-Thus we have written some user stories as far as our knowledge reaches.
-Unfortunately we did not get an answer from our contact person in time to organize a meeting.
+Now: We’ve given the user stories a first approach and started a dialog with both the project owners and our contact person.
-Goal: As we haven’t yet had the opportunity to meet our contact person we hope to do that as soon as possible.
-Then we can double check our user stories and get a better picture of the project.
+Goal: Our goal is to further specify the design of the application.
+We want to understand the scenario better as well.
-What to do: Set up a meeting with our contact person.
+What to do: Next week we will have a meeting with our contact person at the terminal.
+Then we will discuss what direction the application will take.

 **The behavioural overview of your application (for instance through use cases, interaction diagrams or similar)**

-Now: We have set up a few user stories.
-Currently we are also setting up the development area to get things running.
+Now: Some people in the group have been able to get the application running, which is a huge leap forward.
+We have started a discussion about what parts in the application we want to focus on.
-Goal: The goal is to talk to our contact person and in collaboration state the functions of the app.
+Goal: Next week we are meeting our contact person.
+In collaboration with him and the project owners we hope to specify how the application should operate.
-What to do: The next step is as above to get a meeting with our contact person.
+What to do: Have a meeting in the group about thoughts to bring to the contact person as well as discussing these thoughts with him.

 **The structural overview of your application (such as class diagrams, domain models or component diagrams)**